magnars/expand-region.el/README.md

     (require 'expand-region)
     (global-set-key (kbd "C-@") 'er/expand-region)

+There's also `er/contract-region` if you expand too far.

 ## Language support

 Expand region works fairly well with most languages, due to the general